 Medical Editor: John P. Cunha, DO, FACOEP

-Arimidex (anastrozole) is used to treat breast cancer in postmenopausal women.
-It is often given to women whose cancer has progressed even after taking tamoxifen (Nolvadex, Soltamox).
-It is a non-steroidal aromatase inhibitor.
-This medication is available in generic form.
-Common side effects include constipation, diarrhea, nausea, vomiting, upset stomach, loss of appetite, body aches and pains, breast swelling/tenderness/pain, headache, dry mouth, scratchy throat, increased cough, dizziness, trouble sleeping, tiredness/weakness, flushing and sweating (hot flashes/hot flushes), vaginal bleeding, hair thinning, and weight change.
+Arimidex (anastrozole) is a non-steroidal aromatase inhibitor used to treat breast cancer in postmenopausal women.
+Arimidex is often given to women whose cancer has progressed even after taking tamoxifen (Nolvadex, Soltamox).
+Arimidex is available in generic form.
+Common side effects of Arimidex include:

 Our Arimidex (anastrozole) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.